Pradhumn115/Ruma/README.md

 Ruma is intended for personal productivity and ethical use only.
 Any attempts to repurpose this project for surveillance, exploitation, or any illegal activities are strictly condemned.

+## ™️ Trademark Notice

+Ruma™ is a trademark of Pradhumn Gupta.
+Use of the name Ruma or any confusingly similar variations for similar AI assistants, software products, or services is strictly prohibited without prior written permission.

+This includes, but is not limited to:

+Naming of competing applications
+Marketing materials
+Forks or rebrands of this project
+Use in commercial or open-source software
+We are in the process of trademark registration.
+Legal action may be pursued against unauthorized usage to protect the integrity of the brand and the trust of its users.

+If you’re interested in building with or contributing to Ruma, please reach out through the official channels.